DBT Therapy Orlando: Working with Anxiety and Eating Disorders

 Why DBT?

-We use DBT with our clients because it allows them to be who they are, appreciate their emotions for what they are (distressful or not), and because it teaches them how to live an authentic and fulfilling life WITH all of their emotions.
+We use DBT with our clients because it allows them to be who they are, appreciate their emotions for what they are (distressful or not), and teach them how to live an authentic and fulfilling life WITH all of their emotions.

 DBT encourages us to be in the moment, to smell the roses, so to speak.
 Instead of constantly running from the feelings of possible disappointment, guilt, or anxiety, it encourages you to slow down and take them all in, good or bad.